psychicelebi/RayTracing/README.md

 # Ray Tracer

-This is a CPU-based Ray Tracer built as a learning project initially following [The Cherno's Ray Tracing series](https://youtube.com/playlist?list=PLlrATfBNZ98edc5GshdBtREv5asFW3yXl&si=ZwHQRIjvuAOiruBz) however it includes several enhancements and custom features to deepen my understanding of computer graphics and rendering.
+This is a software Path Tracer built as a learning project initially following [The Cherno's Ray Tracing series](https://youtube.com/playlist?list=PLlrATfBNZ98edc5GshdBtREv5asFW3yXl&si=ZwHQRIjvuAOiruBz) however it includes several enhancements and custom features to deepen my understanding of computer graphics and rendering.
 The goal is to understand the fundamentals of graphics programming (particularly ray tracing) and practise using C++.

 ## Features
 - Basic ray tracing: Supports spheres.